Trump creates one new job.

 - The Normal Person's Guide to Internet Security

-The most impressive thing about this community is that you’ve put your money where your mouth is.
-When WTFJHT shifted from a project to a second full time job, I called out to the community to help pay for the cost of maintaining the site.
-The community responded to the tune of more than 1,200 readers pledging more than $6k/mo. to support me.
+The most impressive thing about this community is that you've put your money where your mouth is.
+When I called on the community to help me pay for the cost of maintaining the site, the community responded.

-So, I’d like to help you spend less time trying to stay informed so that you can spend more time giving a fuck about making the world a better place.
+I'd like to continue helping you spend less time trying to stay informed so that you can spend more time giving a fuck about making the world a better place.

 So what happens next?